Follow Harriet on Twitter

 With a poet’s elegance, Larsen is able to show the complexity of the stories language tells via its structure and form (grammar, lexicography).
 The result is not just a translation, but an artifact of Larsen’s going down into his own processes of understanding an other.
 History as an other; language as the other; translation as an encounter with language as a force at the limits of our knowing.

-Tags: Adorno, Aeschylus, Atticus/Finch Press, Brandon Brown, Catullus, David Brazil, David Larsen, Ibn Khalawayh, Michael Cross, On Contemporary Practice, proceduralism, Samantha Giles, Sara Wintz, Second Reflection, Segue reading series, Small Press Traffic, Syrup Hits, The Names of the Lion, The Persians, The Persians by Aeschylus, The Task of the Translator, The Thorn, Translation, Walter Benjamin
+Tags: Aeschylus, Atticus/Finch Press, Brandon Brown, Catullus, David Brazil, David Larsen, Ibn Khalawayh, Michael Cross, On Contemporary Practice, proceduralism, Samantha Giles, Sara Wintz, Second Reflection, Segue reading series, Small Press Traffic, Syrup Hits, The Names of the Lion, The Persians, The Task of the Translator, The Thorn, Theodor Adorno, Translation, Walter Benjamin

 Posted in Uncategorized on Wednesday, February 3rd, 2010 by Thom Donovan.